-Where you stay in Las Vegas can really make or break your trip.
+Deciding where to stay in Las Vegas is tough because it can really make or break your trip.

-Chances are high that you’ll spend most of your time in or nearby your hotel, so think hard about your vacation goals before you book so that you pick the right place!
+Chances are high that you’ll spend most of your time in or near your hotel, so think about your Vegas vacation goals before you book!

-Bellagio is inspired by Italian luxury without being hokey or too over-themed, Bellagio has just under 4,000 rooms, including 512 suites.
+Inspired by Italian luxury without being hokey or too over-themed, Bellagio has just under 4,000 rooms, including 512 suites.

-Its restaurants are all top-notch, its pools are among the best on the strip and it’s also home to Cirque du Soleil’s top Vegas show, O.
+The restaurants at Bellagio are all top-notch and its pools are some of the best on the strip.
+Bellagio is also home to Cirque du Soleil’s top Vegas show, O.

 You probably know Caesars Palace from the riotous comedy flick, The Hangover.
 But don’t be fooled – it’s quite luxurious!